This page is intended to cover all the steps involved in assessments, and to answer the most frequently asked questions.

 - Insert a supplemental activity to strengthen a weakness

 - Pass the student onto the next activity and accept the failing assessment score

-If autoprogression is enabled, the highest score will be recorded as the graded attempt in the Gradebook and the student will advance to the next activity.
+If auto progression is enabled, the highest score will be recorded as the graded attempt in the Gradebook and the student will advance to the next activity.
 No teacher intervention will be required and no alerts will be sent out to the Dashboard.

 This is the time frame (in minutes) a student is given to launch an assessment after a teacher completes a Teacher Review.
 This time is defined in the Edit Options page.

 Instructors are able to override the predefined Default Review Timeout Length.
-Keep an eye out for the dropdown menu that appears after you click on the Complete Review link from the Gradebook.

 Yes.
-Select the Secure Access feature to allow students to work on their assignments anywhere, but it will bypass all assessments until the student works from an authorized computer, typically on campus.
+Select the Secure Access feature to allow students to work on the assignments anywhere, but it will bypass all assessments until the student works from an authorized computer, typically on campus.
 When the assessment is bypassed, students will get an alert and then can move on in the coursework.
 When the student gets to an authorized computer, the system will unlock the bypassed assessments, sending the student back automatically to the first, unsubmitted assessment.

 Because Secure Access will bypass all assessments, courses with pretesting enabled cannot be used in this implementation model.
 Remember, pretesting bypasses all assignments and leaves only the assessments.
 If a student tries to work on a pretesting course from home, both the assignments and assessments will be bypassed, which means nearly the entire course will be bypassed.